 According to David Ballard of the APA, job burnout is “an extended period of time where someone experiences exhaustion and a lack of interest in things, resulting in a decline in their job performance.”

 Technically, students aren’t workers but from a psychological perspective, bachelor studies are composed of structured events that include school attendance, assignments, and exams, all of which can be considered as “work”.
-While one can experience stress without burning out, too much of it can take a toll on your academic life, social life, and overall health and well-being.
+While one can experience stress without overcoming Burnout as a College Student, too much of it can take a toll on your academic life, social life, and overall health and well-being.

 Some telltale signs of academic burnout to look out for include: